AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/order-data-top-bottom-feat.md

 When only one metric is included in a report with a **Group by** and a **Time Interval of None**, the default ordering in the Visual Report Builder is to show the top values based on the metric.
 In this instance, the Show Top/Bottom feature may not be necessary if this serves your needs.

-In this example, we're looking at how many opportunities our sales reps have closed.
+In this example, we are looking at how many opportunities our sales reps have closed.
 This table is automatically sorted from highest to lowest based on the metric, in this case **Won Opportunities**.

 ![Ordering by the metric.](../assets/Ordered_by_metric.png){:.zoom}